Checklist to Follow Before Making a Decision to Terminate an Employee

-It is essential that employers document all information that may be related to an employee’s termination.
+It is essential that business owners document all information that may be related to an employee’s termination.
 Yes, documenting is time-consuming; however, it is important to have a record of all the relevant facts in place before a termination occurs.
 This record serves as evidence for the employer to point to as cause for dismissal.

 Step 2: Communicate expectations.